Bridget Pettis: Post WNBA

 In 2013, Pettis and Frank and Eddie Johnson started a club team called Team 2j Thunder.
 Three months later, Pettis was hired as an assistant coach for the LA Sparks.

-On March 6, 2014 Pettis was named Assistant Coach for the Dallas Wings.
-In October, 2017 (after 4 seasons) Pettis announced her retirement from the Wings organization.
+On March 6, 2014, Pettis was named Assistant Coach for the Dallas Wings (then known as the Tulsa Shock).
+In October 2017 (after 4 seasons) Pettis announced her retirement from the Wings organization.

-On January 23, 2019 Coach Pettis returned from retirement to accept a position as Assistant Coach with the Chicago Sky of the WNBA.
+On January 23, 2019, Coach Pettis returned from retirement to accept a position as Assistant Coach with the Chicago Sky of the WNBA.